dejanu/az104/networking.md

   - Each virtual network has its own **Classless Inter-Domain Routing (CIDR)** block and can be LINKED to other virtual networks and on-premises networks.
   - Link Virtual Networks when the CIDR blocks of the connecting networks don't overlap.
   - You can segment a VNet into multiple subnets
   - **Subnets** provide a way for you to implement logical divisions within your virtual network.
-The IP address space for a subnet must be specified by using CIDR notation
+The IP address space for a subnet must be specified by using CIDR notation.
+For each subnet, Azure reserves five IP addresses (first four last addresses, and last address)

 ![virtual networks](https://github.com/dejanu/az104/blob/main/src/virtual_networks.png)

-*  Azure VNets connect Azure resources  (virtual machines, the Azure App Service Environment, Azure Kubernetes Service (AKS), and Azure Virtual Machine Scale Sets).
+*  Azure VNets connect Azure resources (virtual machines, the Azure App Service Environment, AKS, and Azure Virtual Machine Scale Sets).
 You can use **service endpoints** to connect to other Azure resource types, such as Azure SQL databases and storage accounts.

 * Private endpoints: offer security access between Azure PaaS Services such as Storage, CosmosDB, SQL Database, and Azure-hosted services such as Virtual Machine on Azure backbone network.